desiby/stelligent-u/04-vpcs/README.md

 _Can you ping your public instance from this private instance?
 Which IPs are reachable, the public instance's private IP or its public IP, or both?_

->*Yes only the pulic instance's private IP is reachable.
+>*Yes only the public instance's private IP is reachable.
 Use traceroute to see where traffic flows to both the public and private IPs.

 #### Lab 4.2.3: VPC Endpoint Gateway to S3